-Storing a protein sample sounds like an easy thing to do in the lab.
-After all, you just put it in the freezer right?
+Storing protein samples sounds like an easy thing to do in the lab.
+After all, you just put them in the freezer right?
 But is that all to it?
 Can all proteins withstand freezing (and thawing) without losing their function?
 How long can you store a protein before it loses its function?
 What could be added or removed to extend their shelf-life?

 Contrary to what many researchers may think, there is no universal storage practice that can be applied to all proteins that ensure their integrity will indefinitely be maintained.

 In fact, proteins can be quite picky and each one has its own preferences.
 In order to understand the different ways proteins can be stored, here are a few tips and suggestions.

 Storage time dictates how cold proteins should be kept

 Proteins can be stored at 4°C if they’re going to be used within a few days.
 However, if you’re going to keep your proteins at 4°C, make sure they’re in clean, autoclaved tubes since they’re susceptible to microbial and proteolytic degradation at this temperature.
 You can also add antimicrobial agents such as sodium azide or thimerosal.
 If proteolysis becomes a problem, consider adding protease inhibitor cocktails as it can help.
 This is especially important when storing either serum preparations or ascitic fluid since both contain proteases.